I have a confession to make. I write without an editorial calendar.

 That main piece of content lives on your website or blog and the sub-topics and supportive base all link to it.

 Now, no matter where your other content lives—on your website, on your blog, on the LinkedIn publishing platform, on Medium, on other social networks, or you’ve guest written for another blog or publication—Google knows you are the authority on this topic.

 It also tells human beings who see your content that you have expertise on this topic and it’s highly likely they’ll click over and read your main piece.

-Don’t be lazy like me.
+The moral of the story is this: don’t be lazy like me.
 Create an editorial calendar.
-I promise it’s well worth the few minutes of time it’ll take to draw your circles and fill them in.
+I promise it’s well worth the time it’ll take to figure out your priority keywords and craft a plan around them.